AzizDHIF/Advanced-Spark-Structured-Streaming/README.md

-# Lab 2 — Advanced Spark Structured Streaming
+# Lab — Advanced Spark Structured Streaming
 ## Time, State, and Data Quality

 ---

 ## Context
-In Lab 1, you learned how to connect Kafka to Spark Structured Streaming and apply basic transformations.
+In Lab 1 for Spark Streaming, you learned how to connect Kafka to Spark Structured Streaming and apply basic transformations.

 In this lab, you will work with **structured but dirty streaming data** and explore the **core challenges of real-world stream processing**: state, event time, windowing, watermarks, and data quality.